 According to Doloreux & Parto (2005), the concept of regional innovation systems can be traced to two main disciplines in research.
-The first one is systems of innovation which conceptualize innovation processes (e.g. main elements in the process and how the performance of this process can be improved).
-The second discipline is regional study, which is concerned with the social context of the innovation, as the factors and actors in the social context could influence the process of innovation.
-Not only does the innovation process require localized resources such as skilled labour and research outputs, but also it is shaped by institutionalized values and procedures at regional level.
-The proximity of regional actors, such as firms and research institutions, is vital for collective learning, knowledge sharing, and stimulating innovation, and there is empirical evidence that these activities are highly localized (Maskell & Malmberg 1999).
+The first one is systems of innovation which conceptualize innovation process, e.g. main elements in the process and how the performance of this process can be improved.
+The second discipline is regional study, which is concerned with the social context of the innovation as the factors and actors in the social context could influence the process of innovation.
+Not only does the innovation process require localized resources such as skilled labours and research outputs, but also is it shaped by institutionalized values and procedures at regional level.
+The proximity of regional actors, such as firms and research institutions, is vital for collective learning, knowledge sharing, and stimulating innovation, there is empirical evidence that these activities are highly localized (Maskell & Malmberg 1999).

 It is increasingly accepted that important elements in the innovation process should become regionalized (Doloreux & Parto 2005).
-The rationale for studying innovation systems at regional level stems from the following two aspects:
+The rationale for studying innovation systems at regional level stems from the following two aspects: 1, Consideration on contextual elements, such as the influences from the institutional, political and social contexts.

-- 1. Consideration on contextual elements, such as the influences from the institutional, political and social contexts. - 2.
-Adoption of a network perspective, as all firms are embedded in their business networks, their business activities including innovation, are influenced by their networks.
+2, Adoption of a network perspective, as all firms are embedded in their business networks, their business activities including innovation, are influenced by their networks.
 The regional context defines the shared values, norms and conventions which have substantial impacts on trust and proximity (Doloreux & Parto 2005).

 The regional innovation system approach recognizes the institutional nature of the innovation process.
 However, this approach has been criticized for lack of clear definition or conceptualization on the key elements of this approach.
 While some argue that the scale of regions vary in different studies (Cooke 2001), others see a regional innovation system as simply a subset of a national system (Archibugi et al. 1999).
 In the globalized economy, regional innovation system must stay integrated with other regions and systems in order to achieve its competitive advantages (Asheim & Gertler 2004).
-Cooke and Morgan (1998) argue that regions, no matter how defined, have some kind of innovation system.
-This explains why they assert that only three regions are true regional innovation systems: Silicon Valley, Emilia-Romagna, and Baden-Wiirttemberg.
+Cooke and Morgan (1998) argues that regions, no matter how defined, have some kind of innovation system, they went further to assert that only three regions are true regional innovation systems: Silicon Valley, Emilia-Romagna, and Baden-Wiirttemberg.

-This study recognizes regions as a geographically defined place which can be distinguished from surrounding areas, with internal coherence between firms which are interconnected and interdependent (Cooke & Schienstock 2000, Cooke 2001).
-The provincial boundary, which fits this definition, is adopted to define a region and consequently the concept of regional innovation system.
+This study recognizes regions as a geographically defined place which can be distinguished from surrounding areas, with internal coherence between firms which are interconnected and interdependent (Cooke & Schienstock 2000, Cooke 2001), for the proposed empirical study, a provincial boundary will be adopted to define a region.